Decision Intelligence™

 Where the system is breaking right now.

 Most people are chasing AI.
-We're mapping the data and physical infrastructure underneath it.
+We're mapping the demand, physical infrastructure, and resource constraints underneath it.

-AI Infrastructure Lifecycle (from capital to AI services)
+Infrastructure Decision Lifecycle (from capital to AI services)

 01